Atlantic Health Strategies

 What to look for:

-• Direct operating experience across PHP, IOP, detox, and residential, not just one level of care
+• Consultants with direct operating experience across PHP, IOP, detox, and residential, not just one level of care.

-• Working fluency in Joint Commission Behavioral Health Care standards and the CARF accreditation framework
+• Advisors with working fluency in Joint Commission Behavioral Health Care standards and the CARF accreditation framework.

-• Comfort writing for state licensure agencies in your specific jurisdictions (the requirements in Florida, Texas, and Arizona are not interchangeable)
+• Consultants who can write for state licensure agencies in your specific jurisdictions.
+The requirements in Florida, Texas, and Arizona are not interchangeable.

-• Clear engagement scope and pricing, no scope creep disguised as “thought leadership”
+• Firms that offer clear engagement scope and pricing, no scope creep disguised as “thought leadership.”

 AHS does not serve every market.
 We do not work in ABA, autism services, California, or New York.
 We do work with PHP, IOP, detox, and residential operators across most of the rest of the country, and we stay engaged through the parts of the work most firms walk away from.